 July typically falls into the low season in the Caribbean, making this a prime opportunity to enjoy an off-season yacht charter.

 Peak season in the Caribbean is in the winter; if you are visiting during this time, you can still enjoy the famous mangoes, with certain varieties ripening as early as February and March.

 If you are visiting earlier in the winter, you'll still be able to find a lush variety of fruits.
 From December onwards, fruits including papayas, pomegranates, and certain varieties of pineapple are abundant across the island.
 Coconuts, passion fruit, melons and guavas also grow seasonally.

 An ideal island to visit during a superyacht vacation in the Caribbean, it’s not just the island's ample fruits that make Nevis a standout destination.

 The island is famed for its scenic natural beauty that remains relatively untouched by mainstream tourism.
 There are plenty of hillside walks to entertain hikers, as well as cultural museums that offer a fascinating insight into the island's history.

 Closer to the water, the shores of the island are lined with powdery sand beaches.
-Nisbet Beach is a firm favourite among charter guests, renowned for its tranquil waters and good visibility for snorkelling.
+Nisbet Beach is a firm favorite among charter guests, renowned for its tranquil waters and good visibility for snorkeling.